 This can be as simple as providing public recognition, for example, giving out awards at all-hands meetings.
 Though, if you also feel like offering flashy rewards, we’re sure your staff won’t mind!

 Westin Hotels is a great example here.
-Every quarter, the hotel chain sends their top five innovators on a paid five-day trip, providing them with public acknowledgement and a significant reward for valuable ideas.
+Every quarter, the hotel chain sends its top five innovators on a paid five-day trip, providing them with public acknowledgment and a significant reward for valuable ideas.

 Ensure staff psychological safety